 Also if you would like to provide a phone number, I can speak with you in more detail regarding my findings or any other concerns that you may have.

 I hope you’re feeling better!

 While this was little consolation to me and my overworked digestive system, I'm glad to see an inspection was done.
-It also gave me an insight on how inspections are conducted.
-Hopefully, Los Molcajetes can improve.
+It also gave me an insight into how inspections are conducted.
+Hopefully, Los Molcajetes Wildomar can improve.
 As for me, I don't feel like putting my stomach through another Double Dare challenge.